Createdd/Writing/2018/articles/DebugTFBasics.md

 If you have trouble understanding the underlying code base for the text classification, I would recommend to go through the [tutorial](https://www.tensorflow.org/tutorials/keras/basic_text_classification) on the official Tensorflow page and start a **Google Colab** instance.

 ## 1. Fetch and print values within Session.run

+This is probably the fastest and easiest way to get the information you need.

 ## 2. Use the tf.Print operation

 ## 3. Use the Tensorboard debugger